-5. Managing behaviour
+6. Managing behaviour

-Instances of unacceptable behaviour will be taken seriously and dealt with immediately.
+Instances of unacceptable behaviour will be taken seriously and dealt with immediately using a whole-school approach based on restorative practice.
 Staff will respond promptly, predictably and with confidence to maintain a calm, safe learning environment.
-Staff will consider afterwards how to prevent such behaviour from recurring.
+If appropriate, staff will consider afterwards how to prevent such behaviour from recurring alongside the children involved.